What is testicular cancer?

-The testicles make the male hormone testosterone.
-They also produce sperm.
-Sperm cells are carried from the testicle through the vas deferens to the seminal vesicles, where they are mixed with a fluid produced by the prostate gland.
-During ejaculation, sperm cells, seminal vesicle fluid, and prostatic fluid enter the urethra, the tube in the center of the penis through which both urine and semen leave the body.

-The testicles are made up of several types of cells, and each may develop into one or more types of cancer.
-It is important to distinguish these types of cancers from one another because they differ in the ways they are treated and in their prognosis (outlook).

-Germ cell tumors

-More than 90% of cancers of the testicle develop in special cells known as germ cells.
-These are the cells that produce sperm.
-There are 2 main types of germ cell tumors (GCTs) in men: seminomas and non-seminomas.
-These 2 types occur about equally.
-Seminoma and non-seminoma cells look very different when seen under a microscope.

-These 2 types occur about equally.
-Many testicular cancers contain both seminoma and non-seminoma cells.
-These mixed germ cell tumors are treated as non-seminomas because they grow and spread like non-seminomas.

-Seminomas develop from the sperm-producing germ cells of the testicle.
-The 2 main subtypes of these tumors are classical (or typical) seminomas and spermatocytic seminomas.
-Doctors can tell them apart by how they look under the microscope.

-Classical seminoma: More than 95% of seminomas are typical.
-These usually occur in men when they are between 25 and 45.

-Spermatocytic seminoma: This rare type of seminoma tends to occur in older men.
-The average age of men diagnosed with spermatocytic seminoma is about 65.
-Spermatocytic tumors tend to grow more slowly and are less likely to spread to other parts of the body than classical seminomas.

-**No. 12:** During ejaculation, the sperm cells are carried from the epididymis through the vas deferens to the seminal vesicles, where they mix with fluids made by the vesicles, the prostate gland, and other glands to form semen.
+During ejaculation, the sperm cells are carried from the epididymis through the vas deferens to the seminal vesicles, where they mix with fluids made by the vesicles, the prostate gland, and other glands to form semen.
 This fluid then enters the urethra, the tube in the center of the penis through which both urine and semen leave the body.

 The testicles are made up of several types of cells, each of which can develop into one or more types of cancer.
 It is important to distinguish these types of cancers from one another because they differ in how they are treated and in their prognosis (outlook).

 Germ cell tumors

 More than 90% of cancers of the testicle develop in special cells known as germ cells.
 These are the cells that make sperm.
 There are 2 main types of germ cell tumors (GCTs) in men:

 These 2 types occur about equally.
 Many testicular cancers contain both seminoma and non-seminoma cells.
 These mixed germ cell tumors are treated as non-seminomas because they grow and spread like non-seminomas.

 Seminomas tend to grow and spread more slowly than non-seminomas.
 The 2 main subtypes of these tumors are classical (or typical) seminomas and spermatocytic seminomas.
 Doctors can tell them apart by how they look under the microscope.

 Classical seminoma: More than 95% of seminomas are classical.
 These usually occur in men between 25 and 45.

 Spermatocytic seminoma: This rare type of seminoma tends to occur in older men.
 The average age of men diagnosed with spermatocytic seminoma is about 65.
 Spermatocytic tumors tend to grow more slowly and are less likely to spread to other parts of the body than classical seminomas.